manohardpawale/OIBGRIP/README.md

 messages, scams, or most dangerously, phishing content.

 In this Project, use Python to build an email spam detector.
 Then, use machine learning to train the spam detector to recognize and classify emails into spam and non-spam.
-Let’s get started!

 Dataset [Here](https://www.kaggle.com/datasets/uciml/sms-spam-collection-dataset)